openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 If the network can’t be expanded, then E-W bridge network is needed.
 For example, Net1(AZ1, AZ2,AZ3), Router1; Net2(AZ4, AZ5, AZ6), Router1.
-Then a cross pod L2 bridge network has to be established:
+Then a cross Neutron L2 bridge network has to be established:

 Net1(AZ1, AZ2, AZ3), Router1 --> E-W bridge network ---> Router1,
 Net2(AZ4, AZ5, AZ6).